virajkadam/employee_document_generator/docs/pdf_generation_videos.md

    );
    ```

-## Videos and Resources
+## Additional Resources

-Based on our Playwright MCP research, we found these additional resources:
+Based on our research, here are reliable sources for learning more about text-selectable PDF generation:

 1. [React-PDF Documentation](https://react-pdf.org/) - Official documentation with examples of text-selectable PDF generation
-2. [Reddit Discussion on PDF Generation in React](https://www.reddit.com/r/reactjs/comments/11zgzb9/best_way_to_generate_pdfs_with_react/) - Community recommendations on vector-based options
-3. [GitHub Issues on Text Selection in PDFs](https://github.com/diegomura/react-pdf/issues?q=is%3Aissue+selectable+text) - Technical discussions about text selection implementation
+2. [How to build a React PDF viewer using react-pdf](https://www.nutrient.io/blog/how-to-build-a-reactjs-pdf-viewer-with-react-pdf/) - Comprehensive tutorial on PDF rendering with selectable text
+3. [How to Automate Generating PDF Documents With React and TypeScript](https://dev.to/kelvinzhang/how-to-automate-generating-pdf-documents-with-react-and-typescript-3hml) - Modern approach using HTMLDocs library
+4. [GitHub Repository for react-pdf](https://github.com/diegomura/react-pdf) - Source code and examples for the React-PDF library